-EEC {Exp3} = An allocated portion of the costs the Company incurs and projects to incur to fund the Commission's statewide evaluator contract which shall be excluded in the final determination of the Act 129 limitation on the Company's Phase II EE&C Programs costs. $EEC{Exp4} =$ An allocated portion of any costs the Company incurs and projects to incur to fund any future Commission-approved demand response programs, or successor demand response programs.
-E = The cumulative over or under-collection of Phase II EE&C costs by Customer Class that results from the billing of the Phase II EE&C-C rates (an over-collection is denoted by a positive E and an under-collection by a negative E).
-S = The Company's projected Billing Units (kWh sales delivered to all Customers in the specific Customer Class or kW PLC demand for the Industrial Customer Class).
-T = The Pennsylvania gross receipts tax rate in effect during the billing month expressed in decimal form as reflected in the Company's base rates.
+- $EEC{Exp3} = \\ An allocated portion of the costs the Company incurs and projects to incur to fund the Commission's statewide evaluator contract which shall be excluded in the final determination of the Act 129 limitation on the Company's Phase II EE&C Programs costs.
+Such costs shall be allocated to each Customer Class based on the ratio of class-specific approved budgeted program costs.$ - $EEC{Exp4} =$ An allocated portion of any costs the Company incurs and projects to incur to fund any future Commission-approved demand response programs, or successor demand response programs.
+Such costs shall be allocated to each Customer Class based on the ratio of class-specific approved budgeted program costs to total approved budgeted program costs. - E = The cumulative over or under-collection of Phase II EE&C costs by Customer Class that results from the billing of the Phase II EE&C-C rates (an over-collection is denoted by a positive E and an under-collection by a negative E). - S = The Company's projected Billing Units (kWh sales delivered to all Customers in the specific Customer Class or kW PLC demand for the Industrial Customer Class). - T = The Pennsylvania gross receipts tax rate in effect during the billing month expressed in decimal form as reflected in the Company's base rates.